Last update: Jun 02, 2023 19:04 p.m. EDT

 - Box 7 - Choice of Party: South Dakota requires that you register with a party to participate in partisan primary elections.
 You should register with the party whose primary you would like to vote in.
-However some parties allow unaffiliated voters to participate in their primary elections.
+However, some parties allow unaffiliated voters to participate in their primary elections.

 - Box 8 - Race or Ethnic Group: Leave blank.
 This information is not required.

-- Review the "Who can vote?" section above and check that you're eligible.
+- Review the "Who can register to vote?" section above and check that you're eligible.

 - Sign the form.

-- Send the completed form to your local election official.
-To register by mail, the form must be received by Monday, October 22.
+- Send the completed form to your local election office

 - Fill out the Federal Post Card Application (FPCA), or download a copy.
-Your election official may have questions, so please provide an email address or phone number where they can reach you.
+Your local election office may have questions, so please provide an email address or phone number where they can reach you.

-- Send the application to your election official.
+- Send the application to your local election office.

 - It is never too early to submit an FPCA!
 Please do so as soon as possible.
-You can look up recommended mailing dates by country and region.

 - States begin mailing absentee ballots at least 45 days before Election Day.
 If you haven't received your ballot by 30 days before Election Day, contact your local election office.